 Roofing including roof space

 Repair category 2

-Notes Sarking boards are loose and broken.
-Insulation is unevenly laid.
-Externally general weathering is visible to tiles and moss growth.
+Notes Tiles have slipped in places.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Evidence of possible moisture ingress apparent where the roof adjoins the neighbours chimney.
-We understand following our inspection the chimney has been removed and relevant repairs undertaken.
+Sarking is ripped and stained within the roof space.
+Where possible to test, this was found to be dry.